tyjo/coptr/docs/installation.rst

     .. code-block::

       # creates an environment called coptr
-      $ conda env create -f coptr-env.yml
+      $ conda env create -f coptr.yml

       # you only need to create this once
       # to activate the environment:
       $ conda activate coptr
+      $ pip install .

-To check if you can run coPTR:
+To check if you can run CoPTR:

     .. code-block::

-      $ python coptr.py
+      $ coptr

       usage: coptr.py <command> [options]